The Angry Brigade at 53two

 1970s Britain.
 Unemployment is soaring.
 A Tory government is pushing through cuts.
 Bombs are detonating in British cities.
 James Graham’s The Angry Brigade rewinds the clock five decades, but its tensions feel far from resolved today.

 On one side, Special Branch officers try to decode radical theory and prevent further attacks.
-On the other, articulate young radicals are convinced that conventional politics has failed and that direct action is the only way to force change.
+On the other, young radicals are convinced that conventional politics has failed and that direct action is the only way to force change.
 It’s not a simple cops-versus-criminals play, but a study in political conviction, state power and the human cost of pursuing a radical vision for a fairer world.

 In the second half, we’re invited inside the Brigade itself.
-They’re no longer shadowy villains but politically driven ideals whose actions are born out of deep-seated – and disconcertingly reasonable –principles.
+They’re no longer shadowy villains but politically driven ideals whose actions are born out of deep-seated – and disconcertingly reasonable – principles.
 The label “terrorist” starts to wobble.
 What emerges is something more unsettling: anger rooted in recognisable grievance, even if the methods remain explosive.

 Where to go near The Angry Brigade at 53two